 High wattage bulbs make small spaces feel larger, and soft lighting brings warmth to empty spaces.
 Having lights on dimmer switches can add a further touch of warmth to any room.
 Although energy efficient bulbs can save in operating costs, several styles give off an offensive and unappealing hue to viewers; keep this in check.

 Be sure to replace any burnt out bulbs before listing your house, as viewers may suspect their are other areas lacking maintenance.
 Be sure to replace exposed bulbs with the same style.

 Don’t neglect basic maintenance and care

 Before thinking about a fancy upgrade to the kitchen to add value, address the basics.
-Repair plumbing leaks, fix broken or damaged electrical switches and cover plates, patch and repaint damaged walls, replace rusty rain gutters, inspect the furnace, A/C, and the septic system (if present), replace or repair leaky windows, inspect and replace any worn out/ torn weather stripping.
-These may be minor items, but if a prospective buyer doesn’t notice them, a thorough home inspection will.
+Repair plumbing leaks, fix broken or damaged electrical switches and cover plates, patch and repaint damaged walls, replace rusty rain gutters, inspect the furnace, A/C, and the septic system (if present), replace or repair leaky windows, inspect and replace any worn out/ torn weather stripping, lubricate squeaky hinges, etc. These may be minor items, but if a prospective buyer doesn’t notice them, a thorough home inspection will.
 A long list of minor concerns may cause some to worry, and could result in a purchaser wanting an amendment to the price.
 These types of fixes can prove to go a long way towards value, by showing the house has been cared for.